djndl1/CSNotes/os/concepts/processes_threads.md

 2. how processes/threads do not get in the way of others

-- race conditions: When two or more processes are reading or writing some shared data and the final result depends on who runs precisely when.

 To overcome race conditions, mutual exclusion is needed.
 The choice of appropriate primitive operations for achieving mutual exclusion is a major design issue in any operating system.

+- race conditions: When two or more processes are reading or writing some shared data and the final result depends on who runs precisely when.

 - _critical region/section_: the part of the program where the shared resource is accessed.
 No two processes may be simultaneously inside their critical regions.

+A good solution to mutual exclusion should meet the following criteria:

+- No two processes may be simultaneously inside their critical regions.

-No assumptions may be made about the speeds or the number of CPUs.
-No process running outside its critical region may block any process.
-No process running outside its critical region may block any process.
-No process should have to wait forever to enter its critical region.
+- No assumptions may be made about the speeds or the number of CPUs.

+- No process running outside its critical region may block any process.

+- No process should have to wait forever to enter its critical region.

 To achieve mutual exclusion